Pharmacotherapy is indicated in addition to behavioural intervention in overweight people with a weight-related health problem, or people with obesity

 Aspiration therapy involves the placement of a small tube with an access port in the stomach that allows the patient to remove 30% of ingested calories after each meal.
 This treatment is safe and surprisingly effective as it modifies eating behaviour.

 One of the newer procedures is the endoscopic sleeve gastrectomy in which stitches are placed inside the stomach to reduce its capacity by 70%.
+These procedures are still in the evaluation phase and not generally included in a standard procedure.
 Complications are infrequent but can be severe and include gastrointestinal bleeding and fluid leak or collection from the stomach.
 These procedures usually result in 15% weight loss.

 Bariatric surgery should be considered as part of a comprehensive multidisciplinary treatment program taking into account the individual situation.
 National guidelines recommend bariatric surgery for adults with: